Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 maintainability.`

 `Angular is an open-source, JavaScript framework wholly written in TypeScript.
 It uses HTML's syntax to express your application's components clearly.`

+### 2. What is TypeScript?
+`TypeScript is a superset of JavaScript that offers excellent consistency.
+It is highly recommended, as it provides some syntactic sugar and makes the code base more comfortable to understand and maintain.
+Ultimately, TypeScript code compiles down to JavaScript that can run efficiently in any environment.`